Chern classes from Morava K-theories to $p^n$-typical oriented theories: Introduction

-The {\sl chromatic} picture of the stack $\mc{M}_{fg}$ places $K(n)^*$ into an intermediate position between $K_0$ and $\CH^*$.
-Thus, it is reasonable to expect that Morava K-theories should be simpler than Chow groups, and yet more complicated than $K_0$.
-One statement that supports it is the following: if $X$ is a projective homogeneous variety such that $M_{K(n)}(X)$ is a Tate motive (here $M_{K(n)}$ is a functor to the category of pure motives corresponding to an oriented theory $K(n)^*$), then $M_{K(m)}(X)$ is a Tate motive for $m<n$ (\cite[Cor.
-7.10]{SechSem}).
-Hence we see that the cohomological study of projective homogenous varieties has a linear strategy which goes from $K(1)^*$ (aka $K_0$) to $K(n)^*$, $n>1$, and finishes with $\CH^*\ot\Zp$ for every prime $p$.
+As the first Morava K-theory is nothing else than K-theory modulo $p$, the `chromatic structure' of the stack $\mc{M}_{fg}$ places $\Kn^*$ into an intermediate position between $\KK/p$ and $\CH^*/p$.
+This is the underlying reason why Morava K-theories behave simpler than Chow groups, and yet more complicated than $\KK$.
+Known instances of this phenomenon are the computation of operations (see theorems below) and some results about motives.
+For example, if $X$ is a projective homogeneous variety such that $M_{\Kn^*}(X)$ is a Tate motive (here $M_{\Kn^*}$ is a functor to the category of pure motives corresponding to an oriented theory $\Kn^*$), then $M_{\mathrm{K}(m)^*_{int}}(X)$ is also a Tate motive for $m<n$ (\cite[Cor.
+7.11]{SechSem}).
+This result gives rise to an effective `linear' strategy for the study of motives of projective homogeneous varieties that goes from $\mathrm{K}(1)^*_{int}*$ (aka $\KK$) to $\Kn^*$, $n>1$, and finishes with $\CH^*\ot\Zp$ for every prime $p$.

-Even though the results about Morava K-theories $K(n)^*$ might be interesting by themselves, one also hopes to obtain some information about the more classical theories such as Chow groups with the help of it.
-The first step in this direction was made in \cite{Sech} where so-called Chern classes, operations from $K(n)^*$ to $\CH^*\ot\Zp$, were constructed.
-These Chern classes are similar to the classical Chern classes from $K_0$ to $\CH^*$: they are free generators of all operations and satisfy a Cartan-type formula. \ This led us to ask the question about the existence of the notion of Morava-orientable theories ([{\sl op.cit.}, Introduction]).
-The goal of this paper is to at least partially answer this question providing many oriented theories for which Chern classes from $K(n)^*$ can be defined.
-We also show that this is not only a general statement on classification of operations, but also a tool to calculate Chern classes from $K(n)^*$ to $\CH^*\ot\Zp$ for certain varieties.
+Even though the results about Morava K-theories $\Kn^*$ might be interesting by themselves, one also hopes to obtain some information about the more classical theories such as Chow groups with their help.
+The first step in this direction was made in \cite{Sech} where so-called Chern classes, operations from $\Kn^*$ to $\CH^*\ot\Zp$ were constructed.
+These Chern classes are similar to the classical Chern classes from $\KK$ to $\CH^*$: they are free generators of all operations and satisfy a Cartan-type formula.
+This result led us to ask the question about the existence of the notion of Morava-orientable theories ([{\sl op.cit.}, Introduction]).
+The goal of this paper is to construct new Chern classes from $\Kn^*$ to many other oriented theories and to provide at least partial answer to the question of orientability.
+Among these operations, perhaps, the most important are the endo-operations of $\Kn^*$ which give rise to the gamma filtration on $\Kn^*$ and provide a tool to calculate Chern classes from $\Kn^*$ to $\CH^*\ot\Zp$ for certain varieties.